-Before going ahead with the cleaning process you actually need to know about the type of rifle (pump action rifle, lever action rifle, bolt action rifle, etc) you want to clean, the type of tools and solutions you will require for cleaning, steps involved and much more.
+Before going ahead with the cleaning process you actually need to know about the type of rifle (pump action rifle, lever-action rifle, bolt action rifle, etc) you want to clean, the type of tools and solutions you will require for cleaning, steps involved and much more.

 Here are some basic steps which can be followed for cleaning your rifle:

-Apart from the above mentioned tips, you can also consider buying an ultrasonic gun parts cleaner for cleaning the rifle and its parts at home.
+Apart from the above-mentioned tips, you can also consider buying an ultrasonic gun parts cleaner for cleaning the rifle and its parts at home.

 The ultrasonic rifle cleaner is a powerful device that creates tiny bubbles in the tank with the pressure that gets the gun parts thoroughly cleaned.
-These are excellent devices that gives you professional cleaning in minutes.
+These are excellent devices that give you professional cleaning in minutes.